roamlab/reactemg/README.md

 cd minLoRA && pip install -e .
 ```

-minLorRA was built for editable install with `setup.py develop`, which is deprecated. pip &ge 25.3 will refuse to use `setup.py develop`
+minLorRA was built for editable install with `setup.py develop`, which is deprecated. `pip≥25.3` will refuse to use `setup.py develop`.

 ## :floppy_disk: Datasets